ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 When RS receives a request from C protected with an OSCORE Security Context derived from an EDHOC session implementing this profile, then the associated session identifier, together with the authentication credential of C used in the EDHOC session, enables the RS to look up the unique access token determining the access rights of C.

-An overview of the profile flow for the "coap_edhoc_oscore" profile in case of option 1 above is given in {{protocol-overview}}.
+An overview of the message flow for the "coap_edhoc_oscore" profile in case of option 1 above is given in {{protocol-overview}}.
 The names of messages coincide with those of {{RFC9200}} when applicable.
+Examples of message flows in case of option 2 are given in {{examples}}.

 ~~~~~~~~~~~ aasvg